Manage Reviews on Your Tripadvisor Business Profile

 Write your response in the text box provided.
 Make sure that you respond in a professional tone, but make sure that what you say doesn’t read like a cookie-cutter response.
 People want to know that their feedback was heard so take the time to thank them for their review before addressing their praise or concerns.

 Research shows that 69 percent of consumers consider reviews irrelevant three months after their publish date.
 This means that you need to constantly ask new customers for reviews.

-Start using Review Express by going to its dedicated page on TripAdvisor.
-Type the name of the listing in the search bar, and then click on the “Use Review Express” button on the right side of the bar.
-You can also find a Review Express link on your Management Center home page.
+Start using Review Express by going to its dedicated page on Tripadvisor.
+You can also find a Review Express link on your Management Center home page under “Get More Reviews.”